MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 ### Problem.serialize

-Serializes a problem to a json string or protobuf.
+Serializes a problem to a JSON string or protobuf.
 Note: Please see section `Input problem serialization to protobuf binary` to understand the usage of protobuf
 ```py
 problem = Problem("My Problem", [Term(c=1, indices=[0,1])])